dyski/Kernewek-Paper/content/posts/2023-09-30-unveiling-the-enigma-of-gwreans-an-bys-the-cornish-drama-attributed-to-william-jordan.md

 ---
-title: 'Unveiling the Enigma of "Gwreans an Bys": The Cornish Drama Attributed to William Jordan'
+title: "Unveiling the Enigma of 'Gwreans an Bys': The Cornish Drama Attributed to William Jordan"
 date: 2023-09-30T14:28:52.413Z
 categories: History
 weight: 0